mozilla/areweslimyet/faq/faq.md

 We run against Linux 64-bit (non-pgo) builds, so platform-specific changes may not be captured here.

-The dates on the x-axis indicate when we switched development *to* a given version.
-For example, we started developing Firefox 5 on March 3, 2011, but we didn't release it for three months after that.
-In the meantime, we started on the code which would become Firefox 6 on April 12.
+The dates on the x-axis indicate when a version of Firefox split off from the central repository.
+For example, we started developing Firefox 5 on March 3, 2011, and it branched from central on April 12th, when the central repository began work on what would be Firefox 6.

-The memory usage of version that we shipped as "Firefox N" corresponds roughly to the points directly under the "FF N+1" line, but we normally make some changes to Firefox N even after we started working on Firefox N+1, and those changes aren't plotted here.
+We normally make further changes to the release after it leaves the central repository, but those changes are not plotted here.

 ## How is this data generated?